top of page

 An exciting opportunity to become part of the operations team at Schoolreaders, a small, young, and fast-growing charity that is expanding to help more children learn to read across the country.
 The Schoolreaders operations team recruits volunteers from local communities and matches them to a primary school where they listen to children read on a one-to-one basis.
 We support over 27,000 children in over 1,300 schools every week with a Schoolreaders volunteer.

-This is a pivotal role and will require adaptability.
-Your skills and experience will reflect volunteer and customer service ability, previous management of others, presenting skills, excellent organisational skills, a strong familiarity with telephone and on-line communication with the public, and excellent spoken and written English.
+This is an exciting role and includes a wide range of opportunities.
+Your skills and experience will reflect volunteer and customer service ability, presenting skills, excellent organisational skills, a strong familiarity with telephone and on-line communication with the public and excellent spoken and written English.
 You need to be competent with Excel and IT generally and it would be an advantage to have experience with the Salesforce CRM system.
 A background in the education sector would also be beneficial.

 Main purpose and scope of the job: